Execution is a system.

 • Shipped reality over slide certainty

-• Access to product and delivery tooling (Linear, analytics, repo context)
+• Access to product and delivery tooling: Linear, analytics, and relevant repo context.

-• Willingness to stop low-leverage work (if it's causing drift)
+• Willingness to stop low-leverage work if it is causing drift.

 Fit